nicoleroux96-cell/Customer-Retention-Analysis-SQL-Excel/SQL/dashboard_pages/01_Home/README.md

 ## 3. Customer Segment Summary

-This query summarizes each customer segment and was used for both the **Returning Customer Rate by Segment** chart and the **Customer Segment Profile** PivotTable.
+This query summarizes each customer segment and was used for both the **Returning Customer Rate by Segment** column chart and the **Customer Segment** PivotTable.

 ```sql
 WITH historical_activity AS (